Living on a boat on a canal or river mooring.

 This is fully acceptable under the licensing regulations, however there are important restrictions.
 The Canal and River Trust explains to boaters who don't have a home mooring '.. you don’t have a home mooring for your boat, so you’re registered as a ‘continuous cruiser’.
 This means that throughout the period of your licence you must ‘bona fide’ navigate and not stay in the same place for more than 14 days.
 The definition of navigating implies a journey of some length, so you can’t shuffle to and fro in a small area, just because that’s where your work or other commitments are.'

-This definition of continuous cruising meaning 'real movement' has now been upheld in the courts, though there are ongoing discussions about how it will be implemented.
-See for instance our News Report - What it means to be a Continuous Cruiser.
+This definition of continuous cruising meaning 'real movement' has been upheld in the courts.
+Make sure you read the C&RT 'Guidance for Boaters without a Home Mooring' and see our relevant News Reports such as What it means to be a Continuous Cruiser.

 Hard to say, but it could make living in a single area impossible.